hannibal002/SkyHanni/FEATURES.md

 + Saves missing items from canceled buy orders to clipboard for faster re-entry.
 + Update Timer showing when the next api data update happens.
 + Added Price Website button. - hannibal2
-    + Adds a button to the bazaar product inventory that will open the item page in skyblock.bz.
+    + Adds a button to the bazaar product inventory that will open the item page in SkyBlock.bz.

 ## Fishing